-34 How is requiring the buyer to purchase from the supplier a certain amount or minimum percentage of the contract products or a full range of the supplier's products assessed?
+38 How is requiring the buyer to purchase from the supplier a certain amount or minimum percentage of the contract products or a full range of the supplier's products assessed?

-The OFT considers such clauses to be akin to 'non-compete' clauses, effectively restricting the ability of the buyer to stock products competing with the contract products (see question 33).
+The OFT considers such clauses to be akin to non-compete clauses, effectively restricting the ability of the buyer to stock products competing with the contract products (see question 37).
 They are therefore subject to a similar antitrust assessment.
-In particular, the UK Vertical Guidelines identify as equivalent to a 'non-compete' obligation, a requirement to purchase minimum volumes amounting to substantially all of the buyer's requirements ('quantity forcing').
+In particular, the UK Vertical Guidelines identify as equivalent to a non-compete obligation, a requirement to purchase minimum volumes amounting to substantially all of the buyer's requirements ('quantity forcing').

-35 Explain how restricting the supplier's ability to supply to other resellers, or sell directly to consumers, is assessed.
+39 Explain how restricting the supplier's ability to supply to other resellers, or sell directly to consumers, is assessed.

 In an exclusive distribution network, as a corollary of limiting the buyer's ability to actively sell the contract products into other exclusively allocated territories, the supplier often agrees: not to supply the products in question directly itself; and not to sell the products in question to other buyers for resale in the assigned territory.
 The EU Vertical Guidelines, to which the OFT has regard, do not deal separately with the restrictions imposed on the supplier in this kind of arrangement.
-However, they do acknowledge that the restrictions on the supplier and the buyer 'usually' go hand in hand.
-Such systems should therefore be assessed in accordance with the framework set out at questions 21 and 22.
+However, they do acknowledge that the restrictions on the supplier and the buyer 'usually' go hand-in-hand.
+Such systems should therefore be assessed in accordance with the framework set out at questions 23 and 24.

 However, there are two particular supplier restrictions that are identified in the Vertical Block Exemption.
 The first is a restriction on a component supplier from selling components as spare parts to end-users or to repairers that are not entrusted by the buyer with the repair or servicing of the buyer's products.
-This is identified as a hard-core restriction and, as such, will almost always infringe the www.gettingthedealthrough.com 315 chapter I prohibition, will fall outside the safe harbours of the De Minimis notice and the Vertical Block Exemption, and will hardly ever qualify for exemption under section 9 of the CA.
+This is identified as a hard-core restriction and, as such, will almost always infringe the chapter I prohibition, will fall outside the safe harbours of the De Minimis Notice and the Vertical Block Exemption, and will seldom qualify for exemption under section 9 of the CA.

 The second supplier restriction is termed 'exclusive supply' and covers the situation in which a supplier agrees to supply only to one buyer.
 The main anti-competitive effect of such arrangements is the potential foreclosure of competing buyers, rather than competing suppliers.
-Therefore, currently, this is the only instance in which the buyer's market share is of primary importance (but see the EU chapter in relation to the European Commission's draft Vertical Block Exemption for May 2010, which proposes taking into account the buyer's market share more generally).
-If the buyer has a market share of less than 30 per cent, the agreement will benefit from exemption under the Vertical Block Exemption, provided the other criteria for its application are met.
-Where the buyer has a market share in excess of 30 per cent, the OFT will have regard to the EU Vertical Guidelines, which give an overview of the factors that will likely be relevant in the OFT's determination of whether the restriction falls within the chapter I prohibition and, if so, whether it might qualify for exemption under section 9 of the CA.
+If buyer and supplier market shares are less than 30 per cent, the agreement will benefit from exemption under the Vertical Block Exemption, provided the other criteria for its application are met.
+Where buyer or supplier market share exceeds 30 per cent, the OFT will have regard to the EU Vertical Guidelines, which give an overview of the factors that are likely to be relevant in the OFT's determination of whether the restriction falls within the chapter I prohibition and, if so, whether it might qualify for exemption under section 9 of the CA.

-36 To what extent are franchise agreements incorporating licences of IPRs relating to trademarks or signs and know-how for the use and distribution of products assessed differently from 'simple' distribution agreements?
+40 To what extent are franchise agreements incorporating licences of IPRs relating to trademarks or signs and know-how for the use and distribution of products assessed differently from 'simple' distribution agreements?